jeff-ofobrukweta/Hustlr-AI-Tool/README.md

 - Off-peak time is defined as 12am–6am.
 - Final price always ends in .99 (consumer behavior psychology).

-## Bonus (Blockchain Integration – Optional)
+## Bonus: Blockchain Integration (Optional)
 This dynamic pricing logic can be extended with blockchain via:

-## Bonus: Blockchain Integration (Optional)

 - The dynamic pricing engine can be enhanced using blockchain technology by enabling token-gated pricing, where users holding specific NFTs or tokens receive exclusive discounts.
 Additionally, pricing could be personalized through on-chain user preferences, tailoring offers based on wallet activity.
 Loyalty can be incentivized using smart contracts that automatically reward frequent buyers with special pricing tiers or cashback tokens.
 - Token-gated pricing: Users holding NFTs or loyalty tokens unlock better prices.